 Speaking on the rebound of the economy post the Covid-19 pandemic induced lockdowns, Sitharaman said that the vaccination drive will enable the businesses to revive their activity and the farmers will be able to continue their work as well.

-“Vaccination programme has been going on smoothly in the country and so far 73 crore people have already received jabs free of charge.
-Today, through the vaccination programme, people were able to conduct business, traders were able to procure products to run businesses, (thereby) boosting the economy, or farmers were able to do farming.
+“Vaccination program has been going on smoothly in the country and so far 73 crore people have already received jabs free of charge.
+Today, through the vaccination program, people were able to conduct business, traders were able to procure products to run businesses, (thereby) boosting the economy, or farmers were able to do farming.
 So, vaccination is the only medicine,” she said.